bussiere/CatWare-5.0-AcidSteam/README.md

 CatWare-5.0-AcidSteam
 =====================

-The new version of catware project
+This is the new version of the CatWare project.
+This version : 5.0 (already called AcidStream) is coded with django.